midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Scribal title

-Title as given by scribe or contemporary hand at the beginning of a text item.
+Title as given by a scribe or contemporary hand at the beginning of a text item.
 Do not record rubrics appearing in liturgical books.

 ### Protocol